Policies

 Equal Opportunity Law

-It is against the law for this training provider which receives Federal financial assistance (recipient) to discriminate on the following bases: against any individual in the United States on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, or political affiliation or belief, or, against any beneficiary of, applicant to, or participant in programs financially assisted under Title I of the Workforce Innovation and Opportunity Act, on the basis of the individual’s citizenship status or participation in any WIOA Title I–financially assisted program or activity.
+UCSC Silicon Valley Extension receives federal financial assistance to discriminate against any individual in the United States on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, or political affiliation or belief, or, against any beneficiary of, applicant to, or participant in programs financially assisted under Title I of the Workforce Innovation and Opportunity Act.

-Recipients of Federal financial assistance must take reasonable steps to ensure that communications with individuals with disabilities are as effective as communications with others.
+Recipients of federal financial assistance must take reasonable steps to ensure that communications with individuals with disabilities are as effective as communications with others.
 This means that, upon request and at no cost to the individual, recipients are required to provide appropriate auxiliary aids and services to qualified individuals with disabilities.

 • Director, Civil Rights Center, U.S. Department of Labor

-POST: 200 Constitution Avenue NW, Room N-4123, Washington, DC 20210
+By Mail: 200 Constitution Avenue NW, Room N-4123, Washington, DC 20210

-ELECTRONIC: Visit the CRC website at www.dol.gov/crc for directions.
+Via email: Visit the CRC website at www.dol.gov/crc for directions.

 If you file your complaint with the WDB, you must wait either until the WDB issues a written Notice of Final Action, or until 90 days have passed (whichever is sooner), before filing with the Civil Rights Center (see address above).